-- Put on a missed dose as soon as you think about it. - If it is close to the time for your next dose, skip the missed dose and go back to your normal time. - Do not put on 2 doses at the same time or extra doses.
+- If you use this drug on a regular basis, use a missed dose as soon as you think about it. - If it is close to the time for your next dose, skip the missed dose and go back to your normal time. - Do not use 2 doses at the same time or extra doses. - Many times this drug is used on an as needed basis.
+Do not use more often than told by the doctor.

 How do I store and/or throw out this drug?
+All products:

-- Store at room temperature.
-Do not freeze. - Keep all drugs in a safe place.
-Keep all drugs out of the reach of children and pets. - Throw away unused or expired drugs.
+- Store at room temperature. - Keep all drugs in a safe place.
+Keep all drugs out of the reach of children and pets.

+• Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.